© MightyKnittyMachines - Knitting Machine Encyclopedia

 Other machines with needle selectors are Studio SK101, Studio SK-102, Studio SK-103 and Studio SK-10, ArtKnitter RK-118, Silver SK102 and Singer 500.

 The closest resemblance of Empisal Knitmaster mod.
 250 is with Studio SK103, Silver SK103, Studio SK105, Silver SK105, and Singer 800: a very similar needle selection mini-carriage and similar buttons (although on Empisal Knitmaster mod.
 250 they are a bit rounded) and dial on the carriage.
-Another machine that has am unusual tension mast with a yarn-holind cap is Empisal Knitmaster mod.
-100 knitting machine.
+Another machine that has am unusual tension mast with a yarn-holding cap is Empisal Knitmaster mod.
+100 and Silver Reed mod.
+350 knitting machines.

 Additional add-ons might include a ribber (I am still researching which model).
 Stay tuned!